Reform Prior Auth

 Tell the DC Council prior auth reform is needed for your patients

-The DC Council is considering legislation to regulate prior authorizations and make it harder for payers to delay or change your patients' treatments.
+MSDC is working with the DC Council to reintroduce legislation to regulate prior authorizations and make it harder for payers to delay or change your patients' treatments.
 Your actions today could save your patients' health and your office time.

 The bill would: